hAkselS/FKW_detector/instructions/SETUP.md

 ## How to get this repository working once downloaded.

 ### Desktop implementation
-Before you can run any code, you need to have a working conda environment.
+Do this on your des

 #### First time conda setup
+Before you can run any code, you need to have a working virtual environment.
+I elected to use conda to manage my virtual environment because it allows me to select a specific version of python.

 Setting up a conda environment is generally straight forward and documentation can be found here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 You will need to run approximately these commands in this order.

 *From the project root AKA .../FKW_detector/*
 <conda create --name venv python=3.11>
 This will create a brand new conda environment called "venv".
 A new folder called venv should appear in the project root directory.

 <source venv/bin/activate>
 This will activate the conda environement.
 You should see (venv) in front of your command line prompt.
+(You can also use <conda activate venv> for this)

 <pip install -r requirements.txt>
 This will install all the required libraries to run FKW_detector.

 #### Activating conda once it has been setup
+/start here if you already have conda/
 *From the project root*
 <source venv/bin/activate>
 This will activate the conda environement.
 You should see (venv) in front of your command line prompt.